gitlabhq/gitlabhq/doc/gitlab_basics/command_line_commands.md

 ## Start working on your project

-* You need to add a copy in your computer of all the contents in the project that you’d like to work on.
-To do it, go to your account in [gitlab.com](https://gitlab.com)
+* In Git, when you copy a project you say you "clone" it.
+You need to clone the contents in the project that you’d like to work on to your computer.
+To do it, go to your [gitlab.com](https://gitlab.com) account

-* When you are on your Dashboard, click on the project that you'd like to copy, which you'll find at the right side of your screen
+* When you are on your Dashboard, click on the project that you'd like to clone, which you'll find at the right side of your screen

 ![Select a project](basicsimages/select_project.png)